Root number in integer parameter families of elliptic curves: Introduction

 where $W(E)\in\{-1,+1\}$, the sign of the functional equation, is equal to the root number of $E$.
 For a general number field $K$, the existence of such a functional equation is not guaranteed, so we rely only on the definition (\ref{defrootnumber}).
 This equivalent definition leads to the equality: $W(E)=(-1)^{r_{an}(E)},$ where the \emph{analytic rank} is $r_{an}(E)=ord_{s=1}(L(E,s))$.
-By (a weaker version of) the Birch and Swinnerton-Dyer conjecture, justifying the following statement known as the \textbf{parity conjecture}
+By (a weaker version of) the Birch and Swinnerton-Dyer conjecture, we have where $r(E)$ is the geometric rank of $E$.
+This justifies the following statement known as the \textbf{parity conjecture}